We all know the rules when it comes to wearing white to a wedding – just. don’t. do. it. But when it comes to wearing black, it’s more of a grey area.

 Back in the day, if a guest wore black to a wedding it was viewed as a passive aggressive protest against the wedding (I must remember this if I am invited to my ex’s wedding…), but that’s an archaic stance if you ask me.

 The goal for wedding guests is to look chic and well put together, and I never feel better or more confident than when I’m dressed head to toe in black.
-So my question is, why does looking appropriate for a wedding have to be associated with reaching for the florals?
+So, my question is, why does looking appropriate for a wedding have to be associated with reaching for the florals?

-Of course, weddings are celebrations, and you normally associate bright and cheery colours with celebrations, and in antithesis to this, black was traditionally a shade for mourning, but when there are so many rules when it comes to wedding, surely some are made to be broken?
+Of course, weddings are celebrations, and you normally associate bright and cheery colours with celebrations, and in antithesis to this, black was traditionally a shade for mourning, but when there are so many rules when it comes to weddings, surely some are made to be broken?

 The one thing you do want to be on w-day is appropriate, as luxury wedding planner Aimee Dunne points out: “Black is chic and timeless; but it’s all about wearing it in the right way.”